Want to know how to connect with north korean kids in a meaningful way – even if you don’t speak the language?

 I went from being a scary western white guy to a provider of SUGAR!!

 No, chocolate isn’t the most healthy thing to be giving out, but the kids love it, and will remember it for a long time.
-Starvation is a real issue inside North Korea (in the late 90′s about 2,000,000 people starved to death), so some extra calories certainly won’t hurt even though the kids you’ll meet in Pyongyang are the best fed in the country.
+Starvation is an issue inside North Korea (in the late 90’s about 2,000,000 people starved to death), so some extra calories certainly won’t hurt even though the kids you’ll meet in Pyongyang are the best fed in the country.
 Luxuries like chocolate aren’t a common treat in a country where people have disposable income US$5 – US$10/month and luxuries like these are not available to the general population.

 “Breaking The Ice”